Alexander Pichushkin: First victim (July 1992)

 Pichushkin's first murder occurred on 27 July 1992, when he was aged 18.
-Pichushkin arranged to meet his classmate, Mikhail Odïtchuk, in Bitsa Park to jointly hatch a plan to kill sixty-four people.
+Pichushkin arranged to meet his classmate, Mikhail Odïtchuk, in Bittsa Park to jointly hatch a plan to kill sixty-four people.
 However, when they arrived at the meeting point, Odïtchuk changed his mind and told Pichushkin that he no longer wanted to take action.
-Feeling teased by his best friend, Pichushkin strangled him and threw his body in a sewer entrance at Bitsa Park, then returned to his mother's apartment a short distance away.
+Feeling teased by his best friend, Pichushkin strangled him with a rope and threw his body in a sewer entrance at Bittsa Park, then returned to his mother's apartment a short distance away.
 The body was never found.

 After Odïtchuk's disappearance, Moscow police opened an investigation.
+The Chief Investigator on the case was Andrei Suprunenko.
 Witness testimony provided to the police stated that Odïtchuk was last seen with Pichushkin, walking in the direction of the park.
 Pichushkin was arrested at his mother's home on 30 July and taken to Moscow police station for questioning.
 When asked about his schedule on the day of Odïtchuk's disappearance, Pichushkin confirmed having met with Odïtchuk but claimed to have left him unharmed in the park.
 With no evidence tying him to the disappearance, Pichushkin was released.

 Pichushkin ceased killing for several years until 1996 when Russia placed a moratorium on the death penalty.
 This reignited Pichushkin's interest in killing.

 "Sewers" period (May 2001–September 2005)

-On 17 May 2001, Pichushkin was in Bitsa Park playing chess with a 52-year-old man named Yevgeny Pronin.
-At the end of their game, Pichushkin invited Pronin to take a walk with him, claiming it was the anniversary of his dog's death and that he wanted to visit the grave in Bitsa Park.
-Pronin accompanied him to an isolated area in Bitsa Park, whereupon Pichushkin pulled out a bottle of vodka and offered him a drink.
+On 17 May 2001, Pichushkin was in Bittsa Park playing chess with a 52-year-old man named Yevgeny Pronin.
+At the end of their game, Pichushkin invited Pronin to take a walk with him, claiming it was the anniversary of his dog's death and that he wanted to visit the grave in Bittsa Park.
+Pronin accompanied him to an isolated area in Bittsa Park, whereupon Pichushkin pulled out a bottle of vodka and offered him a drink.
 The men made a toast to the dog, after which Pichushkin struck Pronin in the head with the bottle.
 Once Pronin was dead, Pichushkin threw his body into a nearby well.

 Between May 2001 and September 2005, Pichushkin attacked thirty-six victims; three of his victims survived their injuries.
-Pichushkin would approach his victim in Bitsa Park (the vast majority of them elderly homeless people), offer to share a drink of vodka, and then kill them—typically by striking the back of their skull with a hammer or a bottle, although he was also alleged to have pushed his victims into the sewage canal to drown.
+Pichushkin would approach his victim in Bittsa Park (the vast majority of them elderly homeless people), offer to share a drink of vodka, and then kill them—typically by striking the back of their skull with a hammer or a bottle, although he was also alleged to have pushed his victims into the sewage canal to drown.
 Occasionally, he would then "sign" the corpse by impaling the victim's skull with sticks or an empty vodka bottle.

+Allegedly Pichushkin is said to have used Golden Magic vodka, which at the time cost roughly 38 rubles equivalent to one euro, on the auspices that he did not want to "spoil" anyone.